JakeH/lego-my-candy/README.md

 With a command trigger, you will need to supply the `command` which triggers it.
 This command will be issues in chat like `!command Hello!` though when writing your rule, exclude the leading exclamation point as well as any text after the command.

+The `command` text can be empty if you wish to drive this command by local keyboard presses only.
+If this case, add the `key` property (See **Key Shortcuts**) and leave the `command` property as an empty string (`"command": ""`)

+The `command` text can only be alphanumeric characters with no spacing. `ABCabc123` is acceptable for a command, though keep in mind that we evaluate the command as lowercase for matching.
+So `ABCabc123` is the same as `abcabc123` and if you have multiple entries with the same command text, only the first will be ran.

 The following are optional properties

 | Property             | Description                                                                                                        |